XnThanh/61040-portfolio/assignments/assignment1.md

 - [Productive Day](https://productiveday.com/6-reasons-why-categories-are-disastrous-for-managing-tasks/) Mentions the importance of having all tasks in ONE location.

 - [The Categorization of Time and Its Impact on Task Initiation](https://academic.oup.com/jcr/article-abstract/41/3/810/2907541?redirectedFrom=fulltext) Research article that explores the effect of the categorization of time on task initiation.
 "When the deadline of a task is categorized in a like-the-present category, it triggers the default implemental mind-set and hence results in a greater likelihood of task initiation."

+## Feature

+**Zhuyin Typing**

+- Level selection: User can select levels (beginner, intermediate, advanced), so that the characters that display on the sceen can more closely match their language level.

+- Statistics: Allows users to login to save their progress and statistics.
+Perhaps displays user progress graphically.
+This lets the user see their progress over time and how their typing may have improved.

+- Language Switching: Option for the site/app to be in English or Chinese, catering to both (beginner) foreign learners and native speakers.

+**Character Recognition**

+- Comprehensive list of characters that are similar: Provides a comprehensive list that cross checks all characters against each other and list out ones that look similar.
+Users can use this list to practice their character recognition.

+- Flashcard-style practice: Allow users to practice differentiating similar characters through flashcard practicing.

+- User profile: Ask user to provide basic info about their Chinese language ability in order to provide suitable practice that corresponds to user ability.

+**Lack of task categorization**

+- Drag and drop: Allows users to drag and drop to move tasks around.
+This makes moving tasks easier and faster.

+- Custom categories: Users can define their own categories for separating their tasks.
+Allows users to categorize their tasks in a way that works best for them.

+- Deadline reminders: Users can set reminders for tasks with deadline, and specify how far before the deadline to send a reminder.
+This helps user with deadline management.